fabisev/public-repo/README.md

 1. Builds artifacts in GitHub Actions
 2. Publishes artifacts to GitHub Releases when a tag is pushed
-3. Copies artifacts to an S3 bucket for internal consumption
-4. Optionally publishes to npm registry or GitHub Packages
+3. Publishes packages to GitHub Packages

 ### How to Publish